+The parties may select an advisor of their choice who may be, but isn't required to be, an attorney.
+The advisor may provide support to a party.
+The parties' advisors do not have to be of equal competency.
 Any opportunity provided by LECOM to have an advisor of choice present during any phase of the Title IX process must be given to both parties.
-LECOM may limit the extent that an advisor may participate in the proceedings, but the restrictions must apply equally to both parties.
-The choice of advisor will not be limited with the exception of decorum issues explained in the
+LECOM may limit the extent to which an advisor may participate, but the restrictions must apply equally to both parties.
+The choice of advisor will not be limited with the exception of decorum issues.
+A party's advisor must act in a respectful and non-abusive manner.